Ibrahimovic says he 'feels at home' with Milan as Gazidis gives contract extension update | Goal.com

 Talk of another renewal is now swirling as Ibrahimovic heads towards the final six months of his current agreement at San Siro, and he has now admitted that he feels completely settled in the Italian capital.

-"I have played in many clubs and have respect for all my club, great memories - but Milan is the club where I feel at home," Ibrahimovic told Gazzetta Dello Sport.
+"I have played with many clubs and have respect for all my clubs, great memories - but Milan is the club where I feel at home," Ibrahimovic told Gazzetta Dello Sport.
 "I go to Milanello every morning and I am in no hurry to go home, because I am at home.
 I felt like this the first time I came to Milan, it was 2010.

 "With Galliani and Berlusconi, with the team, everyone who worked there, there was another feeling, another atmosphere.
 They made you feel at home.
 I liked it because I could be myself and at the same time I was playing for one of the biggest clubs in the world.
 This is why Milan is top of the top for me."